London’s number one neighbourhood continues to be a global hotspot

 After dinner entertainment can be found in every corner of Mayfair, especially in the world-famous theatre district in the West End, which boasts a £22 billion economy and welcomes more than 200 million guests each year.
 Half of the revenue comes from restaurants, hotels, bars, and retailers alone.
 Other options include private clubs and bars, such as Annabel’s, a popular choice among celebrities, which has recently undergone a £50 million makeover.
 Ending the night in luxury is easy, with a choice of over 3,800 five-star hotel rooms in designer hotels and spas throughout the neighbourhood.

-Mayfair continues to grow with next major development
+Mayfair continues to grow with the next major development

-Set to undergo its most significant transformation in a century, according to Wetherell, Mayfair is ready to expand even further.
+Set to undergo its most significant transformation in a century, Mayfair is ready to expand even further.
 There are 11 new residential developments already underway, with an additional 21 expected to complete over the next five years.
-The evolution hopes to welcome a 25 percent increase in the local population, reaching a total 5,200 and enough properties to raise the overall residential homes to a total of 4,363 on 144 streets.
+The evolution hopes to welcome a 25 per cent increase in the local population, reaching a total 5,200 and enough properties to raise the overall residential homes to a total of 4,363 on 144 streets.